How to do the relative valuation of stocks?

 How to estimate the relative value of stocks?

 For estimating the relative value of stocks, you need to set an accurate benchmark.
-The companies that you are comparing should be from the same industry and it’s even better if they have similar market capitalization (for example, a large-cap should be compared large-cap companies).
+The companies that you are comparing should be from the same industry and it’s even better if they have a similar market capitalization (for example, a large-cap should be compared to large-cap companies).

 Let’s say that there are 5 companies in an industry and the average price to earnings ratio of the industry turns out to be 20.

 Now, if the price to earnings value of the company that you are validating is 15, then it can be estimated to be relatively cheaper compared to the stocks in the same industry.

 Similarly, you can use multiple financial ratios to find the relative value of the stocks.